 The primary Control Module always resides in the CM slot.

-If you need to replace the primary Control Module in the CM slot or you want to install a redundant Control Module in slot CM/1, use the following procedure.
+If you need to replace the primary Control Module in the CM slot, or you want to install a redundant Control Module in slot CM/1, use the following procedure.
 You will need a #2 Phillips-head screwdriver to perform this procedure.

 The primary Control Module must be installed in slot CM.
 The redundant Control Module must be installed in slot CM/1.
-(See "Chassis" on page 1 - 7 for information about the chassis slots.)
+(See "Chassis" on page 9 for information about the chassis slots.)

-Figure 9 shows an example of how to install a Control Module.
-The procedure following the figure describes how to install a Control Module.
+Figure 12 shows an example of how to install a Control Module.
+The procedure following the figure describes how to do this.